kevinacahalan/bbai64_sketch_dt_setup_5_10/README.md

 This device tree setup was tested with BeagleboneAI64 firmware bbai64-debian-12.2-minimal-arm64-2023-10-07-6gb.img.xz.
 In general this setup should work with any recent firmware version using kernel 5.10.

+### What's working and tested (from an R5 core)
+- GPIO
+- SPI 6 and 7
+- EPWM4 which is on pin P9-25

 ### Random notes
 This setup is pretty sketch.
 The file `/arm64/overlays/my_main.dts` is the main custom overlay.
 Read the comments in it.